 My first and only mission of this new blog is to share what daily life is like while vagabonding, whether on the road or working at home between trips.
 I want to share the reality with people who are looking for the truth about a life of travel — not the chocolate covered, life-is-perfect, Travel Channel version.

+Forget 90 percent of what you read on those foo-foo travel blogs.
+Like on social media, you are probably only seeing the highlight reel.
 Waking up every day someplace new where people, plants, and things may want to suck your blood isn’t always like a day at Disney World, but I wouldn’t trade the freedom for anything.
+I love this life.